General Insurance

 InsurTech MGA (Managing General Agent) $500,000 6–12 months State Dept. of Insurance / NAIC

 New insurance companies often underestimate how demanding the regulatory filing process is.
 Every rate filing, every policy form, and every endorsement must be reviewed and approved by the state Department of Insurance before you can sell a single policy.
-Working closely with a qualified actuary and insurance attorney from day one will save you significant time and legal exposure,
+Working closely with a qualified actuary and insurance attorney from day one will save you significant time and legal exposure, according to NAIC regulatory guidance for new entrants.

 Set Up Your Company’s Portal